gvwilson/thirdbit/harper.md

 ### Lesson Registration

-Authors create one extra text file called `lesson.md` and put it in the lesson's root directory.
+Authors create one extra text file called `harper.md` and put it in the lesson's root directory.
-(This is inspired by the `feed.xml` and `feed.rss` files used for blogging.)
-This file is formatted as Markdown rather than YAML, JSON, or anything else because Markdown is the simplest set of rules for non-programmers to understand.
+`harper.md` is formatted as Markdown rather than YAML, JSON, or anything else because Markdown is the simplest set of rules for non-programmers to understand.
+This single-file convention is inspired by the `feed.xml` and `feed.rss` files used for blogging, and by the `README.md` and `LICENSE.md` files now commonly used in software projects;
+we use the name `harper.md` because Alasdair Smith pointed out that some systems use `lesson.md` for the actual content of the lesson.

-`lesson.md` contains the following information, in the specified order.
+`harper.md` contains the following information, in the specified order.
 (We use 'an H2 "XYZ"' to mean 'a level-2 heading with the text "XYZ"'.)

 1.  title: short title of lesson (level-1 heading).